Anal Sac Cancer in Dogs

 Diagnosing Anal Sac Cancer in Dogs

 Most anal sac tumors are found by the family veterinarian, either by feeling a nodule during a rectal exam or by finding high calcium on blood work.
-Either of these findings can raise suspicion of anal sac cancer and will lead to further diagnostics.
+Either of these findings can raise suspicion of anal sac cancer and lead to further diagnostics.

 Laboratory Tests